gulrenor/pllc/content/doc/conversation-style-quiz.md

 title = "Conversation Style Quiz" series = ""
 categories = [
-  "Sponsor",
-  "How to Sponsor",
-  "The Art of Conversation"
 ]
 description = "Answer the following questions to identify your primary conversation style.
 Circle the symbol that BEST describes how you truly behave - not how you'd like to behave - in each situation." filetype = "pdf"